Skip to main content

 Bounding Box Fix

-This feature ensures that every mesh on your avatar has a suitably large bounding box.
+This component ensures that every mesh on your avatar has a suitably large bounding box.
 This prevents the issue when some objects on your avatar dissappear when viewed at extreme angles.

 Cross-Eye Fix